JohnTigue/tigue.com/content/blog/server_loveless_architecture/index.md

 description: "A serverless-first app design pattern"
 ---

 # Server Loveless Architecture

 <img src="./header.png" width="100%"/> [Header: want step function
 logo with arrows to both Lambda and ECS both running/containing Docker logo i.e. the whale container ship]

+## TL;dr

-TL;dr: AWS has been playing match maker and it looks like Docker and serverless are getting married.
-Cloud native apps can now consist of stateless components packaged as Docker container images -- that run on on both AWS Lambda as well as other AWS compute services.
-The compoenents of an app need to be ochestrated via a (potentially) long-running stateful mechanism; on AWS, the best way to do that is Step Functions.
-To the table, Docker brings the packaging and the compute platform abstraction.
+AWS has been playing match maker and it looks like Docker and serverless have gotten hitched.
+Cloud native apps, serverless or otherwise, can now consist of stateless components packaged as Docker container images -- that run on on both AWS Lambda as well as other AWS compute services.
+The compoenents of such apps need to be ochestrated via a (potentially) long-running stateful mechanism; on AWS, the best way to do that is Step Functions.

+To the table, Docker brings the packaging and the compute platform's abstraction, control plane, and infrastructure.
 Serverless brings the internal design of the packaged components i.e. stateless components a la 12-factor app design.

-AWS Lambda is now essentially just Docker billed by the millisecond.
+AWS Lambda is now essentially just Docker billed by the millisecond, yet it just so happens to enforce multiple architectural best practices that should be followed, on Lambda and beyond.
+Docker mostly just provides the compute cluster operating system.
+Step Functions is the central nervous system orchestrating the app components that run on Docker (which might incidentally be billed under the AWS Lambda brand, or multiple other compute services).

+## Introduction

-As usually re:Invent involved many announcements on multiple fronts.
-This writing focuses on broad architectural implications for software architects: folks who are designing new AWS cloud based apps.
-The primary goal, of course, is to address the needs of a specific project at hand but an architect should also consider broader, more long term factors.
-As such let's consider
+As usual re:Invent involved many announcements on multiple fronts.
+This writing focuses on broad architectural implications for software architects: folks who are designing new cloud based apps on AWS.

 Another AWS re:Invent has dropped the annual load of announcements.
 If one spends time designing AWS apps, those always need to be considered